Friday, July 28, 2023

 Copyright © Festival in LA, 2022

-Fanatics of President Bolsonaro learned about the making of the film and how the documentary empowered the native communities, wanted the filmmakers out of Brazil, and sent life threats to their phones, emails, and homes.
+Fans of President Bolsonaro learned about the making of the film and how the documentary empowered the native communities, wanted the filmmakers out of Brazil, and sent death threats to their phones, emails, and homes.

-During the three weeks of theatrical release in Brazil, “The Territory” had a strong response from locals, where half of the audience was from indigenous communities.
+During the three weeks of theatrical release in Brazil, “The Territory” received a strong response from locals, with half of the audience coming from indigenous communities.

-“The Territory” is a highly recommended documentary that has been nominated for three Primetime Emmy Awards, including exceptional Merit Documentary Filmmaking, Outstanding Cinematography for a Nonfiction Program, and Outstanding Direction for a Documentary/Nonfiction Program.
+“The Territory” is a highly recommended documentary that has been nominated for three Primetime Emmy Awards, including Exceptional Merit in Documentary Filmmaking, Outstanding Cinematography for a Nonfiction Program, and Outstanding Direction for a Documentary/Nonfiction Program.
 It is now streaming on Hulu.

-The National Geographic/Brazilian co-production is the Audience Award and the Special Jury Award Winner for Best Documentary at the Sundance Film Festival 2022.
-The Cinema for Peace Award and Best Documentary at the Zurich Film Festival.
+The National Geographic/Brazilian co-production won the Audience Award and the Special Jury Award for Best Documentary at the Sundance Film Festival 2022.
+It also received the Cinema for Peace Award and Best Documentary at the Zurich Film Festival.

 The Territory | Official Trailer | National Geographic